 - Perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians

 - Learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence

 - To understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

 At St Barnabas and St Paul’s, music continues to go from strength to strength.
 The interest in our choir has grown so rapidly that we have now opened it up to our Key Stage One pupils.
 The choir participate in assemblies in school, performances and singing in the community.
 The choir are really enthusiastic and regularly meet each week to sing and enjoy music together.

-We are also fortunate to have some children learning keyboards.
-Currently we have 12 children all enjoying learning a new instrument and attending lessons each week.
+We are also fortunate to have some children learning keyboards and recorders.
+Currently we have lots of children enjoying learning a new instrument and attending lessons each week.
 At the end of each school year we hold an afternoon of music for all of our talented pupils to show off their talents to the whole school and parents.